 - You can code smart contracts in popular programming languages like Java, Python, C#, Golang, and TypeScript.

 NEO hasn’t yet attained the stature and popularity of Ethereum.

 My Final Thought

-Rather than being a step by step tutorial on how to create your own cryptocurrency, this guide was intended to give an overview of the challenges and rewards of doing so.
+Rather than being a step by step tutorial on how to create cryptocurrency, this guide has the purpose of giving an overview of the challenges and rewards of doing so.
 Cryptocurrency development is a long-term project that needs to be fueled by passion rather than the desire for a quick buck.

 If you are just trying to make a quick profit then my best advice to just invest in ethereum, bitcoin or one of the many other altcoins that are currently surging in value.

 For those of you with the passion and expertise to create a new cryptocurrency, huge rewards await your hard work.
 Of course, that is provided you adhere to the advice given in this article and never let small failures get in the way of your vision for success.